v2saumb/conferencecentral/README.md

  * **API implimentaion**  a new method 'getSessionsStartingSoon' has been added to to the api where the user can pass in the start date and the time interval.
 The system fetches the sessions if any within the specified time interval.

- * **MEMCACHE implimentaion**  a new cron task has been added to fire the similar query to fetch sessions if any within the specified time interval that are about start soon and add them to the memcache using the method `_cacheStartingSoon`.
+ * **MEMCACHE implimentaion**  a new cron task has been added to fire the similar query to fetch sessions if any within the specified time interval that are about start soon and add them to the memcache using the method `_cache_starting_soon`.
 The web application has been updated to get this information out of memcache using the `getSessionsStartingSoonCached` method and show the same in the Crrousel on the home page.

 * **Query 3 Sessions Within Date Range**
  A new query has been added to fetch all the sesssion in decending order of date and time within a specified start-date and end-date.
 The query is implemented in the API and appliction.